-- Restricted shares.
+- Share appreciation rights.
+Share appreciation rights may be granted under our 2011 Share Incentive Plan.
+Share appreciation rights allow the recipient to receive the appreciation in the fair market value of our ordinary shares between the exercise date and the date of grant.
+The exercise price of share appreciation rights granted under our 2011 Share Incentive Plan must at least be equal to the fair market value of our ordinary shares on the date of grant.
+The administrator determines the terms of share appreciation rights, including when such rights vest and become exercisable and whether to settle such awards in cash or with our ordinary shares, or a combination thereof.
+Share appreciation rights expire under the same rules that apply to options. - Restricted shares.
 Restricted shares may be granted under our 2011 Share Incentive Plan.
 Restricted share awards are Class A ordinary shares that are subject to various restrictions, including restrictions on transferability and forfeiture provisions.
 Restricted shares will vest and the restrictions on such shares will lapse, in accordance with terms and conditions established by the administrator.
 The administrator will determine the number of restricted shares granted to any employee.
 The administrator may impose whatever conditions to vesting it determines to be appropriate.
 For example, the administrator may set restrictions based on the achievement of specific performance goals and/or continued service to us.
 Holders of restricted share awards generally will have voting rights but not dividend rights, unless the administrator provides otherwise.
-Restricted shares that do not vest for any reason will be forfeited by the recipient and will revert to us. - Restricted Share Units.
-A restricted share unit award is the grant of the right to receive an ordinary share at a future date and may be subject to forfeiture.
-Our plan administrator has the discretion to set performance objectives or other vesting criteria that will determine the number or value of restricted share units to be granted.
-Unless otherwise determined by our plan administrator, a restricted share unit is nontransferable and may be forfeited or repurchased by us upon termination of employment or service during a restricted period.
-Our plan administrator, at the time of grant, specifies the dates on which the restricted share units become fully vested.
+Restricted shares that do not vest for any reason will be forfeited by the recipient and will revert to us. - Restricted share units.
+Restricted share units may be granted under our 2011 Share Incentive Plan.
+Each restricted share unit granted is a bookkeeping entry representing an amount equal to the fair market value of an ordinary share.
+Restricted share units are similar to awards of restricted shares, but are not settled unless the award vests.
+The awards may be settled in shares, cash, or a combination of both, as the administrator may determine.
+The administrator determines the terms and conditions of restricted share units including the vesting criteria and the form and timing of payment.